Each household can request two boxes clearly labeled for food waste.

 It has a lockable lid for protection against pests.
 The box is locked when the handle is standing up in the carrying position.
 When the handle is down you can open the lid.

 Always put food waste out for collection in the large storage box because this has a securable lid to protect it from animals.

+This box is intended to be kept in your home.
 This can conveniently store and transfer food waste from the home into the larger storage box.